City Extras: Venice

 Halloween party-time in Venice – October 2019

-Our recommendations for Venice in autumn usually include opera openings or new restaurants, but our new series of “Bored In” travel books have inspired us to go in a spookier direction this year.
+Our recommendations for Venice in autumn usually include opera openings or new restaurants, but the season has inspired us to go in a spookier direction this year.
 While the creepiest thing in Venice is probably just walking its maze of corridors late at night, there are some fun Halloween parties going on.
 The chic one is held at the Hilton Molino Stucky’s Skyline Rooftop Bar on Giudecca island but you’ll need to call them for tickets.
 There’s also a tiny disco that does its best to party hard on Halloween and it’s conveniently located right in the Dorsoduro neighborhood.
 Check out the Piccolo Mondo Disco Club website here.

 Learn about Il Redentore – July 2019